 This article describes how to configure the proxy settings in Postman to direct all requests made in the Postman app to route through a proxy server.
 This is different from capturing network traffic with the built-in proxy which allows Postman to intercept network traffic.

 Postman's native apps for Mac, Windows, and Linux support configuring proxies.
-You can either specify to use a custom proxy or to use the system proxy defined in the operating system.
+You can either specify to use a custom Global proxy or to use the system proxy defined in the operating system.

 To configure the proxy settings, click the wrench icon on the right side of the header toolbar, choose “Settings”, and select the Proxy tab.

-Custom proxy settings are disabled by default and can be turned on using the toggle switch.
+Global proxy settings are disabled by default and can be turned on using the toggle switch.

 HTTPS are checked.
 This means that both HTTP and HTTPS requests will go through the proxy server.